-Each year we remind you about the adults, children and seniors that don’t have enough food.
-As the Covid-19 pandemic lingers there are still many families suffering.
+We always think about children, adults and seniors that don’t have enough food.
 Helping those less fortunate is far more important than our Thanksgiving dinner.

 Why do so many wonder where their next meal is coming from?
 The reason is simple.
 Poverty.
-The poverty rate in our hometown matches the food insecurity rate.
-Many find this uncomfortable to talk about, but we must think about the root cause of the problem.
+The poverty rate in our hometown and yours is a national problem.
+Many find this uncomfortable to talk about, but we must think about the root cause.
 The solution to poverty is simple, but not easy to achieve.
 It requires jobs at a living wage for the able and adequate support programs for the disabled and elderly.

 Please choose to be a blessing to others and support food pantries in your hometown, year -round.

 It’s become a cliche’ within our family, but each year at some point during dinner, I proclaim it’s the best ever.
 I do this every year.
 Everyone’s eyes roll and then they laugh, but I can’t help myself.
 I’m totally sincere as I blurt out my annual declaration in a moment of bliss.
 In my defense, we enjoy these dishes only once per year and that makes it very special.
 My anticipation builds throughout the year, ramping up in the fall until I can’t stand it.

 It’s here.
 It’s now, and it will be The Best Thanksgiving Dinner Ever!

 Cream Cheese Ball with Chipped Beef